QAMinn2468/MAXX-Restaurants-App/README.md

 ## Prerequisites

-Before you get started, you'll need to install NodeJS if you don't have it already.
+Before you get started, you'll need to install a few applications:

+### NodeJS

 Go to [NodeJS.org](http://nodejs.org) to get the installer.
 The current project is being developed with v10.15.0.
 Earlier versions are not guaranteed to work.

 I recommend using nvm to manage Node versions.
 You can get it [here](https://github.com/creationix/nvm).
 For Windows users they have [external links](https://github.com/creationix/nvm#important-notes) to similar projects as they do not officially support Windows:

+### MongoDB Server

+Go to [MongoDB.com](http://mongodb.com) to get the installer.

+db.createUser(
+    {
+    user: "<username>",
+    pwd: "password",
+    roles: [ { role: "userAdminAnyDatabase", db: "admin" }, "readWriteAnyDatabase" ]
+    }
+)

+db.createUser(
+    {
+    user: "<username>",
+    pwd: "password",
+    roles: [ { role: "userAdmin", db: "maxx-restaurants" }, "readWrite" ]
+    }
+)
 ---

 ### How to Build